htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 Linux system, whereas ``OpsysAndVer`` might be ``CentOS8`` on such a system.

 First, we might use this attribute to examine one particular machine.
-We can use *condor_status* to query this attribute on a machine named "vulture" by running:
+We can use :tool:`condor_status` to query this attribute on a machine named "vulture" by running:

 .. code-block:: console